Artur Szpilka

-Artur Szpilka (born 12 April 1989) is a Polish professional boxer and mixed martial artist.
-He has challenged once for the WBC heavyweight title in 2016.
+Artur Szpilka (born 12 April 1989) is a Polish mixed martial artist and former professional boxer who competed from 2008 to 2021.
+He challenged once for the WBC heavyweight title in 2016.
 He holds a notable win over former two-weight world champion Tomasz Adamek.

 Early life

 Szpilka was born in Wieliczka, Poland in 1989.
 He has said he was a football hooligan before a local boxing coach suggested he should take up boxing instead.
 As an amateur, Szpilka won the Polish national heavyweight title and reached the quarterfinals of the Junior world championships before turning professional in 2008.
-In October 2009 when he was 20 years old, he was arrested for being involved in a brawl between rival football fans and spent 18 months in prison.
+In October 2009, when he was 20 years old, he was arrested for being involved in a brawl between rival football fans and spent 18 months in prison.

 Professional career

+Early career

 On 30 June 2012, Szpilka fought Jameel McCline in Łódź, Poland, which he won by unanimous decision (UD).
-Szpilka's winning secured the fight with Mike Mollo in 2013, the winning by knock out resulted in consequent revenge.
-Both bouts Szpilka won by an early knock out, despite that in bout he was knocked down and counted.
-The first fight was over in the sixth round, the second in the fifth, Mollo became grounded unable to rise.
+Szpilka's win over McCline and his perfect 12–0 record secured him a fight with Mike Mollo in 2013; he overcame two knockdowns to beat Mollo by a sixth-round knockout.
+An attempt at revenge by Mollo saw Szpilka winning again by knockout, this time in the fifth, though Szpilka once again had to overcome a knockdown.

+Szpilka vs. Jennings

-On 25 January 2014 Szpilka was defeated by Bryant Jennings.
-Jennings initially was to face Mariusz Wach, however Wach pulled out of the fight and Szpilka stepped in as he called out Jennings on Twitter and the fight was arranged shortly afterwards.
-The fight took place on 25 January 2014 in Madison Square Garden in New York City, New York.
+On 25 January 2014, Szpilka suffered his first defeat against Bryant Jennings.
+Jennings initially was to face Mariusz Wach, however Wach pulled out of the fight, and Szpilka stepped in after calling out Jennings on Twitter.
+The fight took place in Madison Square Garden in New York City, New York.
 Szpilka lost the fight by referee stoppage in the final round.

+Szpilka vs. Adamek

-Later that year, on 8 November 2014, Szpilka scored his most significant win following a ten-round UD over former light-heavyweight and cruiserweight world champion Tomasz Adamek.
+Later that year, on 8 November 2014, Szpilka scored his most significant win with a ten-round UD over former light-heavyweight and cruiserweight world champion Tomasz Adamek.

+WBC heavyweight title challenge

+Szpilka vs. Wilder

-On 16 January 2016 he fought for the WBC heavyweight title against defending champion Deontay Wilder.
+On 16 January 2016, he fought for the WBC heavyweight title against defending champion Deontay Wilder.
 Szpilka proved an awkward opponent for Wilder with his elusive style, making the champion miss on many occasions.
 Unfortunately for Szpilka, while advancing closer to Wilder in round nine, he was caught by a hard right hook on the chin which knocked him out cold.
 He remained on the canvas for several minutes and needed to be stretchered out of the ring.

+Return to the ring

+Szpilka vs. Kownacki

+About a year and a half after the Wilder fight, Szpilka made his comeback in New York against compatriot Adam Kownacki.
+Kownacki was in control for most of the fight, dropping Szpilka and subsequently getting a TKO victory in the fourth round.
+His next fight was against American Dominick Guinn, whom he defeated by unanimous decision.